 They take chilling seriously.

 And personally, I love to see it.
-Live being lived, slowly yet efficiently.
+Life being lived, slowly yet efficiently.

 How much is the train from Montréal to Québec?